 Meet the TPF Cows

-Buttercup and Minnie Pearl- the girls that started it all.
+Bubbles and Minnie Pearl- the girls that started it all.
 These girls came to live with us in 2022 as bottle babies from a local farm.
 They are so incredibly sweet and love attention.
 They are safe with us for the rest of their lives!
-Buttercup is a Jersey x Milking shorthorn and MP is a Jersey.
+Bubbles is a Jersey x Milking shorthorn and MP is a Jersey.
+As of the fall of 2025, Bubbles had a severely dislocated hip that required a week long visit to NCSU CVM.
+As of spring 2026, she is doing well and just has a slight limp.

 Buttercup came to us in 2022 from a neglect case.
 This guy posted on a farm page in desperate need of help.
 His farm was full of animals and he said he had no water or money to help them.
 A friend and I hooked up the trailer and headed to Roxboro to get as many as we could.
 We left with Buttercup, an emaciated Jersey cow, her son Frank, a few goats (friend took) and Gary the goose.
 Buttercup is a wonderful girl that enjoys being the herd leader.
 She is an older girl.
 She takes care of all of the other ones and is a wonderful gal.
 She will live on our farm for the remainder of her life.